mmore21/mazchess/README.md

 Chess AI game engine.
 Uses negamax search (variant of minimax) with a basic evaluation function.

-Several improvements to add:
-* Early game openings, avoiding stalemates, and not making repeated moves.
-* Reinforcement learning on past games to improve AI

 ## Implementation

 * Python 3